Joyce Beatty: Early life, education, and early political career

 Beatty was married to attorney and former state representative Otto Beatty Jr. She has been a national spokesperson for the American Heart Association.
 She served on the Columbus American Heart Association Board, Ohio Democratic Committee, Women's Fund, NAACP, and Delta Sigma Theta sorority.
-In addition, she was a legislative chair of The Links and a chair of the Columbus Urban League Board.
-She won the 2002 YWCA Woman of Achievement Award, the Ohio Health Speaking of Women Health Award, NAACP Freedom Award, Woman of Courage Award, and the Urban League Leadership Recognition Award, and the Dayton NAACP 2019 Leadership Award.
+In addition, she was a legislative chair of The Links and chair of the Columbus Urban League Board.
+She won the 2002 YWCA Woman of Achievement Award, Ohio Health Speaking of Women Health Award, NAACP Freedom Award, Woman of Courage Award, Urban League Leadership Recognition Award, and Dayton NAACP 2019 Leadership Award.

 Ohio House of Representatives

 Elections

 In 1999, longtime state representative Otto Beatty Jr. of Ohio's 21st House district decided to resign early to begin an opportunity in the private sector.
 His wife, Joyce Beatty, was appointed to his seat.
 She won a full term in 2000 with 82% of the vote.
-After redistricting, she decided to run in the newly redrawn Ohio's 27th House district and was reelected in 2002 with 82% of the vote.
+After redistricting, she decided to run in the newly redrawn Ohio's 27th House district and was reelected in 2002, with 82% of the vote.
 In 2004, she was reelected to a third term unopposed.
-In 2006, she was reelected to a fourth term with 87% of the vote.
+In 2006, she was reelected to a fourth term, with 87% of the vote.
 Term limits kept Beatty from seeking another term in 2008.